eayvali/Pose-Estimation-for-Sensor-Calibration/README.md

 ![Example Applications](./Figures/pose_estimation_examples.png)

 Pose_Estimation.py has several implementations that can be used based on the application needs.
+If there is no sensor noise, theoretically, you need 3 unique poses (rotation axis) to get a solution.
+In practice, there is almost always sensor noise.

 ## Batch Processing

 Batch processing class formulates the problem using Kronecker product and finds the least square solution using n pairs of data.
-If there is no sensor noise, theoretically, you need 3 unique poses (rotation axis) to get a solution.
-In practice, there is almost always sensor noise.
+Kronecker product is a generalization of the outer product to matrices.
+It is useful when solving or optimizing a function where the unknown is a matrix.

 ![Preliminaries for Batch Processing Solution](./Figures/Kronecker_Product.png)
 ![Least-square estimation](./Figures/LSE_solution.png)